ivanarh/ndcrash/README.md

 # NDCrash #

 **NDCrash** is a powerful crash reporting library for Android NDK applications.
 The author was inspired by PLCrashReporter and Google Breakpad.
-Note that this library is a new and has a an experimental status.
+Note that this library is new and has a an experimental status.

 ## Key features ##